julietten/RC_Car_With_Camera/README.md

 - Pin A1: connected to data pin of receiver

 ### Raspberry Pi in the Car:
--Attach the camera module to the camera port
+- Attach the camera module to the camera port